Developing a Visual Strategy for Your Brand

 This is Chuck Lacy, starring as Eugene on the hit TikTok series Retirement House—a funny and quirky look at life in the golden years with a crew of unforgettable seniors.

-Michael played a key role in developing a strategic and refined iconography library for Riot Games.
-His leadership and guidance across both Monotype and Riot Games ensured seamless collaboration, aligning visual identity with brand goals through a thoughtful and systematic approach.
-His ability to solve complex design challenges while maintaining a keen attention to detail made a significant impact on the project’s success.
-Reliable, communicative, and always exceeding expectations.
+“MKN Design played a key role in developing a strategic and refined iconography library for Riot Games.
+Their leadership and guidance across both Monotype and Riot Games ensured seamless collaboration, aligning the visual identity with brand goals through a thoughtful and systematic approach.
+They demonstrated the ability to solve complex design challenges while maintaining keen attention to detail, making a significant impact on the project’s success.
+Reliable, communicative, and consistently exceeding expectations.”

 Robert Ignasiak